umwelt-software/tinyproto/README.md

  * Run tiny_loopback tool: `./bld/tiny_loopback -p /dev/ttyUSB0 -t fd -c 8 -w 3 -g -a -r`

 For more information about this library, please, visit https://github.com/lexus2k/tinyproto.
-Doxygen documentation can be found at [github.io site](http://lexus2k.github.io/tinyproto).
+Doxygen documentation can be found at [Codedocs xyz site](https://codedocs.xyz/lexus2k/tinyproto).
 If you found any problem or have any idea, please, report to Issues section.

 ## License